lgcmotta/ulife-a3-compilers/README.md

 The application can be installed as a [dotnet global tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).

 ### Install the .NET 10 SDK 🔧

+- Option 1: Download the **automated winget script** available [here]( https://raw.githubusercontent.com/lgcmotta/ulife-a3-compilers/refs/heads/main/scripts/configuration.winget) and just double click it.
-Download and install the .NET 10 SDK from the official website: [Download .NET 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
+- Option 2: Download and install the .NET 10 SDK from the official website: [Download .NET 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 > ⚠️ Download the .NET installer based on your OS and architecture.